Minimalist shoes are more than a fashion statement on Pinterest. They’re the best way to protect your feet while feeling like you’re walking barefoot.

 With all these advantages, why wouldn’t you want to try minimalist shoes?

-Things to Consider Before Buying a Pair of Minimalist Shoes
+Things to Consider Before Buying a Pair of Minimalist Running Shoes for women

 It’s easy to read about minimalist shoes and want to dive right in.
 After all, you want your feet and legs to be strong, right?
 Slow down, friends.
 If this is your first pair of minimalist shoes, you need to take a few things into consideration.